lufuhao/SyntenyPlot/README.md

 SVG format further improvement could be achieved using Adobe Illustrator on Windows or Inkscape on Linux.

-Click block4.svg for an example, to see what the output svg looks like
+>Click *block4.svg* for an example, to see what the output svg looks like.

 #Requirements:
 	Perl Modules: SVG, Data::Dumper